syndesisio/syndesis.io/content/community/engineering_guidelines.md

 A Task is a simple GitHub issue linked to an Epic (but without a specific label).

 But what about epics as known from Scrum ?
-Since ZenHub Epics are reserverd for user stories, we introduced a label "Scenario" which can be attached to an Epic to mark it as a bigger story, which needs to be broken down in simple Epics.
+Since ZenHub Epics are reserved for user stories, we introduced a label "Scenario" which can be attached to an Epic to mark it as a bigger story, which needs to be broken down in simple Epics.
 Epics which originate from a _Scenario_ are linked back to this Scenario.
 Scenarios only play a role in the planning to cut out Epics.
 There is no work done directly on Scenarios.